-OPTION 3B:
+Option 3B:

-Responding Student Accepts "Responsibility" in Part and Rejects Allegations in Part

-Where the responding student rejects in part the allegations that they violated College policy, there will be a committee hearing solely on the disputed allegations within fourteen days, barring exigent circumstances.
+Responding Student Accepts "Responsibility" in Part and Rejects Allegations in Part Where the responding student rejects in part the allegations that they violated College policy, there will be a committee hearing solely on the disputed allegations within fourteen days, barring exigent circumstances.
 For all findings holding a responding student responsible for a violation, the process will follow the same process outlined in Option 3A.
 If the committee finds the responding party "Not Responsible" on any of the contested allegations, the process will move to the Sanctioning Phase on only the uncontested allegations, to an administrative hearing on the sanctions.

-E. Special Hearing Provisions for Sexual Misconduct, Discrimination and Other Complaints of a Sensitive Nature

-All hearings under this section will be conducted by the Student Conduct Committee.
-For sexual misconduct, discrimination, and other complaints of a sensitive nature, whether the alleged impacted individual is serving as the party bringing the complaint or as a witness, alternative testimony options may be provided, such as placing a privacy screen in the hearing room or allowing the alleged impacted party to testify from another room via Skype, Zoom, conference call, or similar technology.
+7. Special Hearing Provisions for Sexual Misconduct, Discrimination and Other Complaints of a Sensitive Nature testimony options may be provided, such as placing a privacy screen in the hearing room or allowing the alleged impacted party to testify from another room via Skype, Zoom, conference call, or similar technology.
 While these options are intended to help make the impacted party more comfortable, they are not intended to work to the disadvantage of the responding student.